bonnie/udemy-REGEX/exercises/regex101/7_multi-character.md

 - then contain 3 or 6 (but not 4 or 5) hex digits (https://en.wikipedia.org/wiki/Hexadecimal)
 - alphabetical hex digits can be lower or uppercase

 The hex string should comprise the entire string.
-No need to capture the hex digits as a group.

   - `#ab4` should match
   - `#AB4B72` should match